 The faces, eyes, and body language can portray so much about what people are feeling.
 The following are pictures I took on various occasions.
 I hope you enjoy them as much as I did capturing their expressions.

-This boy had been moving a small hand held fan back and forth on the glass.
-The sea otter followed it repeatedly wherever the boy moved it.
+This boy had been moving a small hand held fan back and forth on the huge glass wall of the aquarium.
+The sea otter followed it repeatedly wherever the boy moved with the fan.
 This little girl was so amazed at the “magic” the boy used to make the otter go wherever he wanted.
-I loved her expression of wonder and respect.
+I loved her expression of wonder and awe.

 This potter at Old Salem, NC was demonstrating how his work was done in the sunlight coming through the window, just like in colonial times.
 I loved the expression on his face of focus, pride and dedication to his work.